IDivisionTeam/twig/README.md

 - Branch Deletion: Conveniently delete branches directly from the CLI for efficient repository management.

 ## Installation
+> Preferably, start from the step 6 and use the [twig-init](#twig-init) command to set up your configuration.

-1. Configure your Jira API settings in the `twig.toml` file.
+1. Configure your Jira API and VCS settings in the `twig.toml` file.

 ```
 [project]